DVCMS/DVCMS/README.md

-# Damn Vulnerable Grade Management
+# Damn Vulnerable Class Management System

-Damn Vulnerable Grade Management (DVGM) is a web application that is vulnerable to a number of web vulnerabilities.
+Damn Vulnerable Class Management System is a web application that is vulnerable to a number of web vulnerabilities.
 It is intended to be used by security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid teachers/students to teach/learn web application security in a class room environment.

 ## Installation